Duffleman/dflimg/README.md

 #### `POST /upload_file`

+Legacy, really only here to support programs like ShareX on Windows.

 Takes a file in the form of multipart/form-data, returns  a short URL that links to the file.
 You can set the "Accept" header to modify the response.
+Defaults to JSON for the response.

 ##### Request